CREATE YOUR FREE ACCOUNT

 A 20-foot dimensions are: 19’3”L X 7’8”W X 7’9”H (L 5.86m X 2.33m X 3.38m.).
 It has 146 square feet (13.86sqm) of floor space and 1,172 cubic feet of volume (33.2cbm.).
 It will hold 10 standard pallets (12 Euro pallets) without stacking.

-Have a look at iContainers' rates, and guarantee the best conditions for the shipment of your containers to Valparaiso.
+Have a look at iContainers’ rates, and guarantee the best conditions for the your shipment to Valparaiso.

 If you’d like more information, do consult ship container rates for your ocean freight to Valparaiso here.